 It said inflation and interest rates were very high even by African standards, while domestic fiscal and external current account deficits were large in addition to the government debt, which was huge by historical standards.

-The ISSER said “these challenges suggest that Ghana needs to undertake serious prioritisation of its public finances.
+The ISSER said “these challenges suggest that Ghana needs to undertake a serious prioritization of its public finances.
 Such an undertaking would entail major political decisions,” it added.

 High government expenditure